Ninja243/Automatic_Cookie_Clicker/README.md

 * Automatic ascentions

 ## ⚠️ Warning:
 This script takes a lot of power and may slow your browser down.
-My save file has not been corrupted in the last three months that this has been running on an old laptop but the possibility that that might happen is there.
+My save file has not been corrupted in the last three months that this has been running on an old laptop but the possibility that that might happen is still there.
 I take no responsibility for any potential physical damage, data corruption, frustration or other forms of emotional damage that may occur due to the use of this script.
 I am in no way affiliated with the authors of Cookie Clicker.
 Please don't sue me.

 ### Instructions:
 1) Copy the contents of autoclicker.js